timeprism/introduction/README.md

 The other units follow a spectrum from red to violet.

-So the first second, we call '0' is red.
+So the first, we call '0' is red.
-The last second, called 'X' is violet.
+The last, 'X' is violet.

 ## Demo